aeternity/protocol/epoch/api/channels_api_usage.md

 #### Total balance update events

-After the channel has been opened it has a total balance of tokens commited to it.
+After the channel has been opened it has a total balance of tokens committed to it.
 This balance is persisted as part of the on-chain channel state.
 Upon closing a channel on-chain, the closing balances of the participants are checked against this balance.
 Under no circumstances the sum of the closing balances can